sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # G-Code Flow and Temperature Controller
 ### *A free and open-source post-processing script for OrcaSlicer to simplify 3D printing.*

 This script dynamically adjusts nozzle temperature and print speed (flow rate) to significantly improve print quality and reduce print time, all while simplifying slicer settings.
-By optimizing these parameters, it makes 3D printing more accessible and less complex.
+By optimizing these parameters, it makes 3D printing more accessible, less complex and faster.

 **How Does It Work?**
 Filament gradually absorbs heat as it travels through the hotend, requiring extrusion at an optimal final temperature.
 This script calculates the average flow rate every second and dynamically adjusts the nozzle temperature accordingly.
 It also modifies print speed in the G-code to match the ideal flow rate, considering layer height and line width.